-PROXY STATEMENT PURSUANT TO SECTION 14(A) OF THE SECURITIES EXCHANGE ACT OF 1934 (AMENDMENT NO.)
+PROXY STATEMENT PURSUANT TO SECTION 14(A) OF THE SECURITIES EXCHANGE ACT OF 1934

-File d by the Registrant /X/ File Filed by a Party other than the Registrant / / - appropriate box: / / /x/ / / Defi Defi Soli iminary Proxy Statement nitive Proxy Statement nitive Additional Materials citing Material Pursuant to 240.14a-11(c) or sec.240.14a-12 // Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) COHU, INC. (Name of Registrant as Specifi Its Charter) of Person(s) Filing Proxy Statement, Paym ent o f Filing Fee (Check the appropriate b ox): / / per Exchange Act Rules 0-11(c)(1)(ii tem 22(a)(2) of Schedule 14A.), or 14a-6(i)(1), or 14a-6(i)(2) / / per each party to the controversy pu $6(i)(3)$. rsuant to Exchange Act Rule // Fee computed on table below per Exchange Act Ru les 14a-6(i)(4) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to wh ich tr ansaction applies: (3) Per unit price or other underlying v pursuant to Exchange Act Rule 0-11 (filing fee is calculated and state h Set fo rth the amount on which the (4) Proposed maximum aggregate value of transa ction: (5) Total fee paid: /X/ Fee paid previously with preliminary mate rials. / / 0-11 prev k box if any part of the fee is offse (a)(2) and identify the filing for wh iously.
-Identify the previous filing he Form or Schedule and the date of i ich th by reg e offsetting fee was paid istration statement number, (1) Amount Previously Paid: (2) Form, Schedule or Registration State ment N 0.:
+THE CEGONITIES EXCHANGE NOT OF 1904 Filed by 1 the Registrant [X] Filed by a a Party other than the Registrant [] Check the appropriate box: [] [x] [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] Definitive Proxy Statement COHU, INC. (Name of Registrant as Specified In Its Charter) • Name of Person(s) Filing Proxy Statement, if other than the Registrant) f Filing Fee (Check the appropriate box): /X/ No fe ee required. // Fee o computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid:

+- // Fee paid previously with preliminary materials. - // Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:

-5755 Kearny Villa Rd.
-San Diego, California 92123
+COHU, INC. 5755 Kearny Villa Road San Diego, California 92123

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 12, 1998